 Pixar vs DreamWorks

 Animated films are a billion-dollar industry.
 The two biggest producers of animated films are DreamWorks and Pixar.
 The two have been going head-to-head for more than ten years now.
 So how do they stack up to each other?
 Which company is making more money on their films?
-According to critics, which company makes the better films?
+Which company makes better films?

-Conflict arises as students must decide which animated movie company, DreamWorks or Pixar, has been more successful.
-In this updated activity, students sort and analyse a large real-world dataset in Excel to compare profits, ratings, and more.
-Depending on grade level, students might compare the two companies using box plots or bar graphs (this is a golden opportunity to get into box plots).
+In this updated activity, students analyse a large real-world dataset in Excel/google sheets to compare profits, ratings, and more.
+Depending on grade level, students might compare the two companies using box plots or bar graphs (this is a great opportunity to get into box plots).
 For example, middle and high school students can use box plots to compare movie ratings, box office profits, or gross earnings, and present a full statistical argument.

-Consider launching this activity with a few of these Pixar movie trailers and these Dreamworks movie trailers
+Consider starting this activity with a few of these Pixar movie trailers & Dreamworks movie trailers

 💻Students will need a laptop to sort and analyze the data